-(Notes)

-- 1. Terms and conditions of transaction and policy to determine them, etc. - The above terms and conditions of transaction for each company are based on the Company's purchase and sales management policy, which equally apply to other suppliers. - 2.
-The lending and borrowing interests to the above companies were reasonably decided based on the contract that considers the interest rate at the market. - 3.
+(Notes) 1.
+Terms and conditions of transaction and policy to determine them, etc.

+The above terms and conditions of transaction for each company are based on the Company's purchase and sales management policy, which equally apply to other suppliers.

+- 2. The lending and borrowing interests to the above companies were reasonably decided based on the contract that considers the interest rate at the market. - 3.
 The Company is using a cash management system (CMS), and, to express the Company's CMS transactions clearly, the amounts from business transactions described herein are on the net basis. - 4.
-The name of "Nidec Sankyo Corporation" was changed to "Nidec Instruments Corporation" effective April 1, 2023. - 5.
-The name of "Nidec Copal Electronics Corporation" was changed to "Nidec Components Corporation" effective April 1, 2023.
+The Company provides a guarantee for bank borrowing.
+The balance of the debt guarantee at the end of the fiscal year is shown as the transaction amount.